 When would you remove a mole?

 Mole removal surgery is most commonly carried out for reasons of clinical concern.
-However cosmetic mole removal is also carried out when someone has a mole on their face that they don’t like the appeasrance of, making them self concious.
+However cosmetic mole removal is also carried out when someone has a mole on their face that they don’t like the appearance of, making them self-conscious.

-Medical mole removal is carried out when there is clinical cconcern that the lesion in question may be a skin cancer, such as a melanoma.
+Medical mole removal is carried out when there is clinical concern that the lesion in question may be skin cancer, such as melanoma.
 According to Cancer Research UK, 13,300 people are diagnosed with melanoma each year.
 Warning signs include:

 - Change in shape or colour

 - Mole irregularity – asymmetric or irregular around the edges